shadowimmage/shadowimmage.github.io/content/post/2020-03-03-Django-API-Apps-On-Windows-IIS/index.md

 1. Open the Server Manager
 2. Click "Manage"
 3. Click "Add Roles and Features"
 4. Go through the wizard and ensure that all the features listed in Method 1 are selected, specifically IIS services and especially CGI, HTTP Redirection, and Request Monitor.
+The items are the same as above in Method 1, but are organized a little differently.

 {{< figure src="images/serverManagerAddRoles.png" title="Server Manager Screenshot" alt="Opening Server Manager and Adding Roles or Features" caption="Select Manage, then Add Roles and Features, then the wizard shown at 3️⃣ should show" >}}